 At over 22,000 kms there and back again, this is a seriously long-haul journey for a relatively short duration of 19 days.
 Much of our time would be spent travelling, with really just an 11-day break in Karimunjawa.
 Hopefully, our less-than-straightforward route to Karimunjawa will be rewarded by a tranquil and inexpensive stay on an (as yet) unblemished tropical island.

 How did we actually get on?
-Check out the forthcoming articles – we’ll be posting updates every few days.
+Check out our articles up on the right.